mw201608/SuperExactTest/README.md

 ```
 <img src="examples/ex4.png" width="600" alt="sample output" />

+#### 5 Place multiple SuperExactTest plots on the same page
-Place multiple SuperExactTest plots on the same page by setting new.gridPage = FALSE
+We can combine multiple SuperExactTest plots on the same page by setting new.gridPage = FALSE.
+For example, to arrange two SuperExactTest figures side by side, we can:
 ```
 #png('examples/ex5.png',width=3500,height=2000,res=300)
 grid.newpage()